ds-04/amanda_deploy/README.md

 ## NOTE Documentation in progress before upload/release of code

 # amanda_deploy
-Ansible playbooks and roles to deploy Amanda backup server and clients
+Ansible playbooks and roles to deploy AMANDA backup (Advanced Maryland Automatic Network Disk Archiver) server and clients.

 The motivation is to be able to reproduce an Amanda backup setup quickly, deploying both clients and server with idempotence.

+See https://en.wikipedia.org/wiki/Amanda_(software) for some information on Amanda.

 **THIS CONTENT SHOULD BE USED AT OWN RISK:**<br><br>
 - AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT<br>